-With summer winding down in Greensburg, now is a great time to get a kick start on air conditioner maintenance.
+With summer ending in Greensburg, now is a great time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be full of dirt and yard waste.
-This accumulation can limit your unit’s efficiency and cause it to stop working.
-Or make it wear out faster.
+If you haven’t taken care of it this year, it could be blocked with mud and yard refuse.
+This accumulation can reduce your unit’s efficiency and cause it to stop working.
+Or require replacement faster.

-We recommend having your air conditioning system professionally tuned-up annually.
+We advise having your air conditioning system professionally tuned-up annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy bills.
+A clean system can be more energy efficient, which could save you money on electric costs.

-Consistent AC maintenance also helps our technicians discover and handle slight issues before they turn into costly problems.
+Routine AC maintenance also helps our technicians spot and take care of small issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing